-They both have similar controls, the difference being that Sigma has Bluetooth and a smartphone app while Premier doesn’t.
+They both have similar controls, the difference being that the Dolphin Sigma has Bluetooth and a smartphone app while Premier doesn’t.
 You can set each robot to clean weekly using the weekly time.

 The biggest challenge with these robots is that they tend to get stuck on pool drains and the Sigma is more prone to this than the Premier.
-This little quirk means you can’t trust the robot to do great job when you’re not home to watch it.
+This little quirk means you can’t trust the robot to do a great job when you’re not home to watch it.

 They also aren’t excellent at cleaning pool steps and you may have to manually scrub those steps yourself, especially the shallow parts.
 The Sigma will likely miss some dirt spots while cleaning, so you’ll have to use the ‘spot clean’ feature in the app to get the missed spots.

 You’ll also have to check wear and replace worn parts as soon as possible to make sure the performance of the robot isn’t compromised.
-Both the Sigma and Premier are backed by a 3-year quality assurance from Maytronics.
+Both Sigma and Premier are backed by 3-year quality assurance from Maytronics.